Medical Malpractice Settlements for Misdiagnosis in Texas

 Although medicine and surgery usually help patients, giving a patient the wrong treatment can be harmful.
 Some medication, if it is not necessary for treatment, can make patients extremely sick.
 Moreover, unnecessary surgery can cause permanent injuries.
 For instance, cancer treatments often include chemotherapy.
 Chemo makes a patient very ill to destroy cancer cells.
 If a patient does not actually have cancer, the chemo just makes them extremely sick.
 Similarly, when doctors remove breasts, testicles, and any other body parts to fight cancer that does not actually exist, patients are left physically marred for life.

-How do I Get a Settlement?
+How Do I Get a Settlement for a Misdiagnosis?

 When a doctor diagnoses a condition, injury, or illness, the doctor may rely on many test results, lab results, and their own training and experience.
 When lab results are tainted or machines like MRIs and X-Rays malfunction, the results can be terrible.
 These kinds of errors may not even be the doctor’s fault.
 Instead, the hospital or the lab might be responsible for these failures and your harms.
 In other cases, the doctor is the one responsible for the failures.